brodev3/Eisberg/README.md

 ## About

-Automatically claim rewards and complete tasks !
+Automatically collect rewards and start farming !

 Proxy **ONLY SOCKS5**  supported